miraj00/Work-Day-Scheduler/README.md

 * Minimum requirements from the clients are as follow  :

-1. When they open daily planner, it display current calendar day at the top.
+1. When you open a daily planner, it will display the current calendar day at the top.
-1. When scrolled down, it present time blocks for standard business hours from 9 am to 5 pm.
+1. When scrolled down, it presents time blocks for standard business hours from 9 am to 5 pm.
 1. Each time block is color coded indicating past (grey background), present (red background) and future (green background) task.
-1. Upon clicking time block, it allows to enter an event.
+1. Upon clicking the time block, it allows you to enter an event.
-1. When click save button on the right, the text for that event is saved in local storage
+1. When clicking the save button on the right, the text for that event is saved in local storage
-1. when refresh the page, the saved event will persist.
+1.  when refreshing the page, the saved event will persist.

 * Note: The Erase All button was added on the top right corner for User convenience so to erase all data at once and save time.

 Reference Note :